How to Install Artificial Grass | CCGrass Essential Guide

 Step 6: Sprinkle and brush silica sand

-CCGrass, the world’s leading artificial grass manufacturer, is dedicated to providing the best artificial turf for both sports and landscape purposes.
-We manufacture a complete range of artificial grass applications for residential, commercial, DIY, pets, golf, city landscape and many more purposes.
-Our synthetic grass products have been installed in more than 120 countries globally and are widely accepted by millions of families around the world, ensuring warm-hearted family moments for generations.
+CCGrass, the world’s leading artificial grass manufacturer, is dedicated to providing the best astro turf for both sports and landscape purposes.
+We manufacture a complete range of artificial turf applications for residential, commercial, DIY, pets, golf, city landscape and many more purposes.
+If you have any questions about artificial turf installation, please call us at 86 25 6981 1666 or email us at [email protected].